Frequency Matters: Fast Model-Agnostic Data Curation for Pruning and Quantization: Detailed Algorithms and Proofs

-\paragraph{Multi-Domain Sampling} We present here the pseudocode for the Multi-Domain selection procedure, \Cref{algo:multi}, and prove \Cref{lemma:multi}, the time complexity of \methodname in this setting. \begin{proof} Given $m$ datasets $D_i:i\in(1,m)$.
+\paragraph{Multi-Domain Sampling} We present here the pseudocode for the Multi-Domain selection procedure, \Cref{algo:multi}, and prove \Cref{lemma:multi}, the time complexity of \methodname in this setting.
+For the lightweight embedding used for all our experiments, we relied on \texttt{all-MiniLM-L6-v2} \cite{wang_minilm_2020}. \begin{proof} Given $m$ datasets $D_i:i\in(1,m)$.
 In the first stage, Single-Domain \methodname is executed for each dataset.
 Let $n_i$ be the size of dataset $\mathcal{D}_i$.
 From \Cref{lemma:sampling}, the complexity for each source is $O(n_i k)$.
 An upper bound to this operation is $mkN$, where $N = \max_{D_i} (n_i) $ The second stage involves the $k$-centers greedy selection on a pool of size $mk$.
 At each of the $k$ iterations, we calculate the distance between the remaining candidates and the current set $S$.
 The cost of this stage is $O(k \cdot (mk) \cdot d)$, where $d$ is the dimensionality of the sample representation.
 Since $m$ and $k$ are typically $<<N$, the term $mkd$ is negligible.
 Thus, the overall complexity is dominated by the initial \methodname pass, yielding $O(mkN)$. \end{proof}